Santal people: Society

-Santal society has much less stratification and is more egalitarian than adjacent caste Hindu society, but still has some status differences.
+Santal society has much less stratification and is more egalitarian than adjacent Caste-defined Hindu society, but still has some status differences.
 The most important marker of a person when interacting with others in Santal society is their standing as marang ("senior") or hudin ("junior").
-This standing is evaluated by relation: for example, is someone is greeting their father's elder brother's son, they would be the junior irrespective of age.
+This standing is evaluated by relation: for example, if someone is greeting their father's elder brother's son, they would be the junior irrespective of age.
 Similarly, when someone greets their elder brother's wife, the wife would be marang.
 However, for strangers or guests with no clear kin connections, the question of marang or hudin is decided by age.
 The ritual greeting (god in Santali) of someone is given much importance and is done in the courtyard of a house when a pera visits.
 The greeting differs by gender, and whether the person is junior or senior to the one being greeted.
 The greeting rituals given by a hudin involve an "offering" (dobok' johar) of respect, while a marang "receives" this respect.
 This greeting should not be done hastily, and correct practice of it is encouraged in children from a young age.
 However the hudin-marang distinction does not apply to phul or bala, who instead greet each other as if greeting a marang.

 The Santals also have totemistic clans, known as pari.
 These 12 clans are divided into two ranks: 7 senior and 5 junior.
 The senior clans are believed to originate from the 7 sons and daughters of the first man and woman, and in order of seniority they are: Hansda (goose), Murmu (Nilgai), Marandi (Ischaemum rugosum), Kisku (kingfisher), Soren (Pleiades), Hembram (betel palm) and Tudu (owl).
 The junior clans are Baskey or Baske (stale rice), Besra (falcon), Chorey or Chonre (lizard), Pauria or Pawria (pigeon) and Bediya.
 Members of a senior clan do not marry members of a junior clan, and there are some forbidden marriages as well, such as between Marandi and Kisku.
 In addition, Besras are sometimes treated differently due to their perceived low status, but other than the context of marriage, they play no role in social life.
 The clans also avoid harming their clan totem, lest evil befall them.

 The Santals have another social organisation important for rituals, called khunti, or gusti in south Chota Nagpur.
 (Note: The term comes from the Bengali goshti, meaning clans.
 It seems likely that the nearby Santals of Singhbhum borrowed the word.)
 The term refers to descendants of a common ancestor, no more than a few generations back, that live nearby.
 The khunti is identified by some distinguishing feature of the ancestor, such as poeta, people who wear a thread on their chest in worship.
 In many cases, all the people of a gusti live in their ancestral village, but some members may have migrated to neighbouring villages.